Conflict of Interest Policy

 Members of the Board of Trustees (“Trustee”) are elected to serve Overlook Foundation (the “Foundation”) and are expected to carry out their duties in a manner that inspires and assures the confidence of the Foundation and the broader community.
 It is the obligation of each Trustee to exercise the utmost good faith in all transactions touching upon his or her duties to the Foundation.
 In dealings with and on behalf of the Foundation, Trustees are held to a strict rule of honest and fair dealing between themselves and the Foundation.
 They should not use their positions as Trustee or knowledge gained there from so that a conflict might arise between the Foundation’s interest and that of any individual Trustee.

-No Trustee of the Foundation or member of a committee shall be entitled to compensation for services rendered to the Foundation unless full disclosure of the financial gain or potential financial gain to the Trustee is made, unless such compensation is duly approved by the Board of Trustees or its Executive Committee (collectively “the Board”).
+No Trustee of the Foundation or member of a committee shall be entitled to compensation for services rendered to the Foundation unless full disclosure of the financial gain or potential financial gain to the Trustee is made and unless such compensation is duly approved by the Board of Trustees or its Executive Committee (collectively “the Board”).
 For purposes of this policy statement, references to the “Board” shall mean the full Board of Trustees or the Board’s Executive Committee, as may be determined by the Chair.

 The Foundation may, however, reimburse any volunteer, including a Trustee, for reasonable and necessary expenses incurred in the course of carrying out his or her Foundation duties.